[Latest] How to Charge LiFePO4 Battery – Timeusb

 The battery maintains a constant voltage during this phase while the current gradually decreases to 2A (0.02C), also known as tail current.
 At this point, charging stops and the battery is fully charged.

-Tail current (A) = battery capacity*0.02C.
-Example: 100Ah*0.02C=2A tail current.
+Tail current (A) = battery capacity * 0.02C.
+Example: 100Ah * 0.02C = 2A tail current.

 Charging a LiFePO4 battery with a lead-acid charger is not recommended for several reasons:

-• Safety: Different safety requirements apply to LiFePO4 batteries than to lead-acid batteries.
-Using a lead-acid charger could potentially overheat or damage the LiFePO4 battery, resulting in safety hazards including the risk of fire or explosion.
+• Security: LiFePO4 batteries have different safety requirements than lead-acid batteries.
+Using a lead-acid charger could potentially overheat or damage the LiFePO4 battery, which could lead to safety risks, including the risk of fire or explosion.

 1. Charge the LiFePO4 battery with the lithium iron phosphate battery charger